Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Introduction

-Our strategy is based on the potential-theoretic approach to metastability, initiated by the paper \cite{BEGK01}, which allows us to estimate mean metastable exit times by estimating capacities and weighted sums of the equilibrium potential (for a general overview of this method, we refer to \cite{BdH15}).
+Our methods are based on the potential-theoretic approach to metastability.
+This method was initiated in \cite{BEGK01} and allows us to express mean metastable exit times in terms of capacities and weighted sums of the equilibrium potential, the latter frequently referred to as harmonic sums (for a general overview of this method, we refer to \cite{BdH15}).
 Estimates on the former can be obtained with the help of well-known variational principles, while estimates on the latter are generally more involved and, in this manuscript, rely on a new definition of metastability given by \cite{SS19}.
-This definition differs slightly from the standard one given in \cite{BdH15}, yet it provides crucial insights, particularly regarding the localisation of harmonic sums around the initial metastable set.
+This definition differs slightly from the standard one given in \cite{BdH15}, yet it provides crucial insights, particularly regarding the localisation of the harmonic sums around the initial metastable set.
 Additionally, our proof offers a strategy for verifying metastability in other similar mean-field models.
 Similar to previous works on metastability in disordered models, the use of concentration of measure is pivotal in the comparison of the disordered and mean-field model.
 However, in contrast to these studies, we allow for potentially unbounded random interactions.
 To handle this, we develop concentration inequalities using Chernoff-type bounds tailored to our setting, inspired by results from \cite{Ko14}.
 Furthermore, the presence of multiple critical temperatures, unlike the single critical temperature of the Curie--Weiss model, necessitates a careful analysis of the free energy landscape and its phase transition structure (we refer to \cite{Le22} for a complete description of the free energy landscape for the CWP model).
 This in turn means that different temperature regimes are linked to different properties of the critical points of the free energy landscape and therefore need to be treated in different manners.

+Another class of disordered models is the random-field Curie--Weiss--Potts (RFCWP) model, in which the magnetic field is given by i.i.d. random variables.
+To our knowledge, the metastability of the RFCWP model has only been studied in \cite{Sl12}.
+The techniques developed in this paper are also applicable to the study of the metastable behaviour of the disordered Curie--Weiss--Potts model with an additional random field, under a suitable assumption on the structure of the free-energy landscape of the underlying RFCWP model.